 The senior teacher 'on call' will not be responsible for dealing with the incident but can advise on a possible course of action.
 The pupil concerned will be dealt with by the appropriate person under the normal disciplinary procedures of the school.

-An On-Call SIMS entry should be made by the member of SLT attending the on-call.
+A SIMS entry should be updated by the member of SLT attending to on-call.

 Line of Communication